Plastic mold industry

 Common defects include:

-Flashes, flow marks, silver streaks, wrap ,short mold, sink marks, weld lines, etc
+Flashes, flow marks, silver streaks, wrap, short mold, sink marks, weld lines, etc

 With the higher quality processes available nowadays these types of defects are not so common.
-They can be avoided by using better quality materials, skilled individuals, and better designed parts.
+They can be avoided by using better quality materials, skilled individuals, and better-designed parts.

 Plastic products have a wide range of uses in electrical, automotive, equipment, machinery, telecommunication products, and much more.
 It is estimated that around 80% of these products are manufactured from the injection molding process.
-Two of the main advantages to plastic products are that they have a relatively low cost, and can be produced in large quantities.
-Products can be made in either 2D, or 3D using injection molding without too much difficulty.
+Two of the main advantages of plastic products are that they have a relatively low cost, and can be produced in large quantities.
+Products can be made in either 2D or 3D using injection molding without too much difficulty.
 Products manufactured using injection molding has a high level of complexity, high precision, consistency, high production, good surface finishing, and a relatively low cost of production.
 There are no other types of production technology that offer all of these benefits.
 Today Plastic mold china is worldwide using